Table Of Contents

 So don’t be the next yogurt kid and let it dry.
 You don’t want that smell stinking up a client’s house, that’s for sure.

-After it’s dry you can fold away the sheets and aluminium frame into the carry case provided with the kit and your ready for the next job.
+After it’s dry you can fold away the plastic sheeting and wet saw tent into the storage bag included with the kit and your ready for the next job.

-It’s a really simple concept but a hell of a clever idea.
+It’s a really simple concept but well designed and one hell of a clever idea.

-Will this Saw Shack work for cutting tiles dry?
+Will this wet saw tent work for cutting tiles dry?

 If using the saw straight from a factory configuration then I wouldn’t recommend it.